Disney warns of potentially long distribution dispute with YouTube TV, shares fall

-LOS ANGELES :Walt Disney signaled on Thursday it was girding for a potentially prolonged fight with YouTube TV over distribution of its television channels, worrying investors about the outlook for its already declining TV business and pushing its shares down 6.6 per cent.
+LOS ANGELES :Walt Disney signaled on Thursday it was girding for a potentially prolonged fight with YouTube TV over distribution of its television networks, worrying investors about the outlook for its already declining TV business and pushing its shares down 8 per cent.

 The company also missed quarterly revenue expectations as the cable weakness overshadowed strong growth in the company's streaming and parks businesses that powered a profit beat.